Skip to Content

 Strictly Local

-May 30 - July 21, 2024
+May 30 to July 21, 2024

 This annual local artist exhibition was curated with the theme Strictly Local in celebration of the Town of Halton Hills’ 50th anniversary.
 Selected artworks were created by local artists and respond specifically to Halton Hills.